In World Cup, Portunol is the loving tongue

 "We use it a lot with tourists who come to this shop - Chileans, Argentinians.
 They are very similar although some words are different."

-Felipe and Diego Leon, two brothers from Bogota, Colombia, said they had traveled through Brazil from Rio de Janeiro to Brasilia and Sao Paulo without getting tongue-tied.
+Felipe and Diego Leon, two brothers from Bogota, Colombia, said they had travelled through Brazil from Rio de Janeiro to Brasilia and Sao Paulo without getting tongue-tied.

 "It's not difficult.
 If we speak Spanish slowly and put in some Portuguese words, they understand.
 Frango for pollo (chicken), suco for jugo (juice).
 We can say bom dia and boa noite (good day and good night)."